-CA= Contract Agent; INT= agency staff ("Intérimaire"); JED= "Jeune Expert en Délégation" (Young Experts in Delegations); LA= Local Agent; SNE= Seconded National Expert;
+28 CA= Contract Agent; INT= agency staff ("Intérimaire"); JED= "Jeune Expert en Délégation" (Young Experts in Delegations); LA= Local Agent; SNE= Seconded National Expert;

-Under the ceiling for external personnel from operational appropriations (former "BA" lines).
+29 Under the ceiling for external personnel from operational appropriations (former "BA" lines).

-Essentially for Structural Funds, European Agricultural Fund for Rural Development (EAFRD) and European Fisheries Fund (EFF).
+30 Essentially for Structural Funds, European Agricultural Fund for Rural Development (EAFRD) and European Fisheries Fund (EFF).

-agents management of a financial programme, such as: providing input to the budgetary procedure; preparing annual work programmes/financing decisions, establishing annual priorities; managing calls for proposals and calls for tenders and the subsequent selection procedures; communicating with stakeholders (potential/actual beneficiaries, Member States, etc); managing projects, operationally and financially; performing controls, as described above (ex ante verification, procurement committee, ex post audits, internal audit); accounting; developing and managing grant management IT tools; monitoring and reporting on achievement of objectives, including in AAR and AOS reports External personnel The tasks are similar to those of officials and temporary agents, except for tasks that cannot be fulfilled by external personnel
+Officials and temporary agents The tasks to be carried out comprise all tasks necessary to the management of a financial programme, such as: providing input to the budgetary procedure; preparing annual work programmes/financing decisions, establishing annual priorities; managing calls for proposals and calls for tenders and the subsequent selection procedures; communicating with stakeholders (potential/actual beneficiaries, Member States, etc); managing projects, operationally and financially; performing controls, as described above (ex ante verification, procurement committee, ex post audits, internal audit); accounting; developing and managing grant management IT tools; monitoring and reporting on achievement of objectives , including in AAR and AOS reports External personnel The tasks are similar to those of officials and temporary agents, except for tasks that cannot be fulfilled by external personnel

 3.2.4.
-Compatibility with the current multiannual financial framework - Proposal/initiative is compatible the next multiannual financial framework. - □ Proposal/initiative will entail reprogramming of the relevant heading in the multiannual financial framework.
-Explain what reprogramming is required, specifying the budget lines concerned and the corresponding amounts. □ Proposal/initiative requires application of the flexibility instrument or revision of the multiannual financial framework37.
+Compatibility with the current multiannual financial framework

+- \square Proposal/initiative is compatible the next multiannual financial framework. - D Proposal/initiative will entail reprogramming of the relevant heading in the multiannual financial framework.

+Explain what reprogramming is required, specifying the budget lines concerned and the corresponding amounts.

+• D Proposal/initiative requires application of the flexibility instrument or revision of the multiannual financial framework31.

 Explain what is required, specifying the headings and budget lines concerned and the corresponding amounts.

-3.2.5.
-Third-party contributions - ☐ The proposal/initiative does not provide for co-financing by third parties □ The proposal/initiative provides for the co-financing estimated below:
+- 3.2.5.
+Third-party contributions - I The proposal/initiative does not provide for co-financing by third parties

+Year 2014 Year 2015 Year 2016 Year 2017 Year 2018 Year 2019 Year 2020 Total

+Specify the co-financing body

+TOTAL appropriations cofinanced

+Appropriations in EUR million (to 3 decimal places)